-The GCSE course is similarly broad in scope: in addition to exploring music written in a wide range of styles and genres, pupils perform and compose music according to their own particular strengths and interests.
-For the composition pupils have the option of using the department’s extensive music technology facilities, while the performing element is prepared by the department’s impressive team of visiting music teachers.
+In the first year (Fourth Form), pupils engage with a variety of musical styles and genres, ranging from samba and jazz to music technology and film music.
+The GCSE course is similarly broad in scope.
+As well as exploring music written in diverse styles, pupils perform and compose music according to their own strengths and interests.
+For their compositions, pupils can use the department’s extensive music technology facilities, while the performing element of the course is led by our impressive team of visiting Music teachers.

-The department offers both Music and Music Technology at AS/A2, the former being perhaps most appropriate to pupils whose interests lie with classical music and jazz; the latter for those who wish to develop studio production and creative technological skills.
+The department offers both Music and Music Technology at A level.
+The former is most appropriate for pupils whose interests lie with classical music and jazz, while Music Technology suits those who wish to develop studio production and creative technology skills.

-Pupils’ work is enhanced and supported by the wide provision of extra-curricular music, ranging from choirs, orchestras and swing bands to music technology.
-In addition the department provides numerous opportunities to hear professional performances at the highest level both within Uppingham and beyond.
+Pupils’ work in Music is enhanced by the school’s exceptional provision of extra-curricular music, ranging from choirs, orchestras and swing bands to music technology sessions.
+Pupils also enjoy plentiful opportunities to hear professional performances at the highest level, both within Uppingham and beyond.